 Individual healthcare plans, and their review, may be initiated, in consultation with the parent, by a member of school staff or a healthcare professional involved in providing care to the child.
 Plans should be drawn up in partnership between the school, parents, and a relevant healthcare professional, e.g. school, specialist or children's community nurse, who can best advice on the particular needs of the child.
 Students should also be involved whenever appropriate.
 The aim should be to capture the steps which a school should take to help the child manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.
 The Governing Body will ensure that plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
-They should be developed with the child's best interests in mind and ensure that the school assesses and manages risks to the child's education, health and social wellbeing, and minimises disruption.
+They should be developed with the child's education, health and social wellbeing, and minimises disruption.
 Where the child has a special educational need identified in a statement of Special Educational Needs or EHC plan, the individual healthcare plan will be linked to or become part of that statement or EHC plan.